Nano CO2 Regulator with Adjustable Pressure

 Step 7) Turn the pressure adjuster clockwise until the pressure gauge reads 0.3 MPa (which is 3 bar or approximately 40 PSI).
 This is a good starting point for most CO2 diffusers.
 It can be increased if necessary.

-Step 8) With the bubble counter and diffuser installed, turn the needle valve anticlockwise to allow gas to flow out of the regulator, through the bubble counter and to the diffuser.
+Step 8) With the bubble counter and diffuser installed, turn the needle valve anticlockwise to allow gas to flow out of the regulator and to the diffuser via the bubble counter.
 Once you see bubbles coming from the diffuser it indicates the system is fully pressurised and you can then set your desired bubble rate by adjusting the needle valve.

 Check for Leaks